 There are 8 stages at the Nozstock Festival covering a whole range of musical genres, so you are sure to find something that you love.
 For us we enjoyed the main stage and the Cabinet of Lost secrets the most.
-We discovered two new bands that all 4 of us loved, The Happy Daggers and Year of the Dog, and have listened to both again since we returned home.
-We also enjoyed dancing to Elvana: Elvis Fronted Nirvana, on the main stage and were amazed to see names we recognised such as Rudimental headlining.
+We discovered a new band that all 4 of us loved when we last visited in 2019, Year of the Dog, and were delighted to watch them again this year.

 For the Kids

-Firstly, there is loads for children of all ages to do all day and long in to the evening.
-There is a specialist children’s area called Little Wonderland that has numerous games, crafts, and activities, most free with the occasional one you have to pay for.
-In this area my boys had two favourite activities, the golf/hockey type game and the aerial yoga, although the face painting also looked very popular.
+There is loads for children of all ages to do at Nozstock.
+There is a dedicated children’s area called Little Wonderland that has numerous games, crafts, and activities, most free with the occasional one you have to pay for.
+As well as this area you will also find lots of other activities for them to do dotted about the festival such as workshops, circus skills, and games.
+Not to mention the music and shows that they will love too.

-For example in the Cabinet of Lost Secrets we discovered a piano the children could play, a mirror that opens up as a secret door with secret tunnels leading from the reception area through to a bar area and back again which was so popular with the children and some empty photo frames that the children (or adults) could pop their heads in from the other side of the wall and scare the life out of people.
+Nozstock have a great way of making everywhere family friendly, for example in the Cabinet of Lost Secrets we discovered a piano the children could play and a bookcase that opens up as a secret door with secret tunnels leading from the reception area through to a bar area and back again.

 Everywhere you turn there is something magical and fun to explore, including mimes who will interact with your children and ninjas who will encourage you to doodle on their clothing and if all this isn’t enough then there is still the music that is on all day as well as an indoor cinema and various shows.